mobilecoinfoundation/mobilecoin/tools/local-network/README.md

 ## Intro

-This directory contains shell scripts for running a local 5-node mesh network and a `mobilecoind` instance.
+This directory contains scripts for running a local mobilecoin consensus network and a `mobilecoind` instance.
+The nodes are run in debug mode, so it is only intended to be used for development and testing purposes.

+To run a local network, you will provide both the `IAS_API_KEY` and `IAS_SPID`, which you can obtain by registering with the [Intel SGX Portal](https://api.portal.trustedservices.intel.com/EPID-attestation

 ## bootstrap.sh

+Each node in the network requires a ledger containing at least one block to start.
+Further, to perform transactions on the network you will need private master keys.

 This is a simple script to bootstrap a test ledger and keys to play with.
 The script writes the keys to `target/sample_data/keys` and the ledger to `target_sample_data/ledger`.

-## local-network-5.sh
+## local-network.py

-This script starts a 5 node network configured in a mesh topology.
+This script starts a local mobilecoin consensus network by launching a separate process for each consensus validator and configuring them to communicate via a default set of ports.
+It takes the following parameters:

+- (required) `--network-type` - describes the network topology, one of `dense5`, `a-b-c`, `ring5` or `ring5b`
+- (optional) `--skip-build` - does not rebuild consensus node binaries

 It relies on environment variables for configuration:

 - (required) `LEDGER_BASE` - Points at the ledger directory to initialize the nodes with (e.g. `./target/sample_data/ledger`).
 - (required) `IAS_API_KEY` - IAS Api key.